 It is very important to always wear gloves while magnet fishing.
 There are lots of sharp objects that you will find and the water is usually pretty gross.
 It's best to keep your hands covered and protected from all of that.

 Of course, you want a bucket where else will you put all that scrap metal?
-Just make sure it’s heavy-duty and puncture-proof.
-Those cheap buckets from home Depot will work but aren’t reliable.
-Get something like this from Amazon instead.
+Just make sure it's heavy-duty and puncture-proof.
+Those cheap buckets from home Depot will work but aren't reliable.

 First Aid Kit